DWI & Texas Driver’s License Suspension

 Your License is not Yet Suspended.

-Your attorney will obtain any non-privileged discovery, such as the offense reports prior to the hearing.
+Your attorney will get any non-privileged discovery, such as the offense reports prior to the hearing.

 What is The Texas ALR Process

-- A $125 Reinstatement Charge is required prior to the renewal or issuance of a driver license.
+- A $125 Reinstatement Charge is needed prior to the renewal or issuance of a driver license.

 - $10 for each year of temporary license

-- You might be required to take a course or other type of rehab.
+- You may be required to take a course or other type of rehab.

-Importance of Your “Notice of Suspension”
+Importance of Your “Notification of Suspension”

-What Takes place If You Fail to Ask for An ALR Hearing?
+What Occurs If You Fail to Ask for An ALR Hearing?

 If a hearing is not asked for, the suspension enters into result on the 40th day after the notification was served.
-(This is usually 40 days after the arrest.).
+(This is generally 40 days after the arrest.).

-The best ways to Ask for An ALR Hearing?
+Ways to demand An ALR Hearing?